ibm-cloud-docs/discovery/using.md

 -  Tokenization occurs at both index and query time.
 -  Tokens must be defined individually.
--  Tokens and readings may not contain spaces or the `#` character.
+-  Do not insert spaces or the `#` character in tokens and readings.
+Otherwise, they will not work.
 -  A standard tokenization dictionary is used on all collections.
-If your collection has already been indexed with that dictionary, you must reingest the documents in that collection after you upload a custom tokenization dictionary.
+If your collection is already indexed with that dictionary, you must reingest the documents in that collection after you upload a custom tokenization dictionary.
 -  Uploading a tokenization dictionary is only available for private collections on `Advanced` and `Premium` plans.
--  Only one tokenization dictionary can be uploaded per collection; if a second tokenization dictionary is uploaded, it will replace the first.
+-  Only one tokenization dictionary can be uploaded per collection; if a second tokenization dictionary is uploaded, it replaces the first.
 If that collection already contained documents, you must reingest them for the new custom tokenization dictionary to be applied.
 -  The custom tokenization dictionary must be written in JSON, example file name: `custom_tokenization_dictionary.json`.
--  All custom tokenization dictionary terms should be lowercase.
+-  All custom tokenization dictionary terms must be lowercase.
 -  The character limit for a custom tokenization dictionary is 1 million characters.
 -  To disable tokenization, delete the tokenization dictionary and reingest your documents.
 -  You cannot currently upload or delete a tokenization dictionary using the {{site.data.keyword.discoveryshort}} tooling; it must be done using the {{site.data.keyword.discoveryshort}} API.